-Myths and Facts about Herpes
+Myths and Facts About Genital Herpes and Cold Sores

 Myth: Herpes isn't that common and I am unlikely to get it.

 FACT: Herpes is very common and may be caused by both herpes simplex type 1 and type 2 (HSV-1 or HSV-2).
 HSV-1 causes "cold sores" on the mouth, and up to 80% of the population has this virus.
 However, it may also be transmitted to the genitals through oral-genital sex and about 40% of genital herpes is caused by HSV-1.
 Up to 22% of sexually active adults have genital herpes caused by HSV-2.
 Most people with herpes will not have symptoms and therefore will not be aware they have it.
 75% of people who have genital herpes get it from partners who are entirely unaware that they have it themselves.

 Myth: Herpes "cold sores" on the mouth are not the same as genital herpes.

 FACT: Cold sores on the mouth or face are caused by herpes simplex virus type 1 (HSV-1) and are commonly transmitted to the genitals (causing genital herpes) through oral-to-genital sex.
 Up to 40 % of genital herpes is caused by HSV-1.

 Myth: Herpes can only affect the genital area.

 FACT: HSV-1 typically affects the mouth area.
 HSV-2 and HSV-1 affect the genitals, pubic area, buttocks, back of thigh or inner thigh.
 Herpes can also occur on other parts of the body, although this is less common.
 On the fingers it is known as herpes whitlow.

 Myth: People always know if they have genital herpes.